Best Restaurants in Midtown Ruidoso: A Local's Honest Guide

 When to go: Lunch is great.
 It's also one of the better places in town to grab food after skiing.
 The vibe is casual and they're used to people coming in with gear.

-Price range: $4–$7, which is completely reasonable.
+Price range: $4–$7 for coffee.
 They have pastries too, but I'm already mentally at Cornerstone for my morning food.

 Noisy Water Winery: The Best Patio in Ruidoso